Particular/docs.particular.net/nservicebus/nhibernate/custom-mappings.md

 ## Use the Loquacious API

 The Loquacious api is NHibernate its native fluent mapping ability.
 You declare your mapping in code just like FluentNHibernate but using a different syntax.
 It can help you create a type-safe configuration but you can also create your custom mappings.
 The benefit is that this api is already available via the NHibernate package so requires no additional downloads.

-Its API
+Creating mappings with this API is very similar to its native xml mapping.
+Meaning that for each entity a mappings needs to be created.

 To use it: